mapfeiffer/project-time-tracker/README.md

     ```php
     composer setup
     ```

 7. Create App key

     ```php
     artisan key:generate
    ```

-8. Go to login page (http://127.0.0.1/) and use user "admin@admin.com" with "password".
-Or use one of the developer accounts. (developer1@admin.com/password)
+8. Go to login page (http://127.0.0.1/) and login as "admin@admin.com" with password "password".
+Or use one of the developer accounts. (developer1@admin.com & password)

-9. Ass admin you can create projects and reports, ass developer you can add time periods to projects and edit/delete them.
+9. As an administrator, you can create projects and reports.
+As a developer, you can add time periods to projects and edit/delete them.

+## 🧪 Testing

-10. Run browser tests php artisan dusk & pest
+1. Run browser tests with dusk

     ```php
-    php artisan dusk:install && php artisan dusk
+    php artisan dusk:install
+    php artisan dusk
     ```

+2. Run PHPUnit test
    ```php
    php artisan test tests/Unit/CheckPeriodTraitTest.php
    ```

+## 🧹 Code style and static code analysis

-11. Run PHP CS Fixer and PHPStan
+1. Run PHP CS Fixer

     ```php
     ./vendor/bin/php-cs-fixer fix app
     ```

+2. Run PHPStan
     ```php
     ./vendor/bin/phpstan analyse app
     ```